FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-properties/rpc_read-properties/readme.md

 }
 ```

-### Successful Example
+### Successful example

-The RPC input consists of properties that are not in the database.
+RPC input consists of properties that do not exist in the database.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:read-properties' \